Under Bite Common Problems

 Common Problems : In an underbite, the lower jaw extends out, causing the lower front teeth to sit in front of the upper front teeth.

 Spacing problems may be caused by missing teeth or they may only be a cosmetic issue.

 The appearance and function of your teeth are impacted by an upper front teeth protrusion.
 It is characterized by the upper teeth extending too far forward or the lower teeth not extending far enough forward.

 Crowding occurs when teeth have insufficient room to erupt from the gum.
 Crowding can often be corrected by expansion, and many times, tooth removal can be avoided.

 In a crossbite, the upper teeth sit inside the lower teeth, which may cause tooth stratification and misaligned jaw growth.

-In an overbite, the upper front teeth extend out over the lower front teeth, sometimes causing the lower front teeth to bite into the roof of the mouth.
+In an overbite, the upper front teeth extend out over the lower front teeth, sometimes causing the lower front teeth to bite into the roof of the mouth in white plains.